emberjs/rfcs/text/1027-ember-data-schema-service.md

 ## Alternatives

-There are an indefinite number of existing json schema representation formats available, including many specifically for representing API resources.
+There are an indefinite number of existing JSON schema representation formats available, including many specifically for representing API resources.

 However, we don't believe these adequately map to the characteristics we want